 Today’s man-made solid surface countertop materials are made from acrylic, polyester, or combinations of materials.
 Available in a wide array of sizes, colors, and designs, solid surface countertops provide a stain, chip, and scratch-resistant surface for an active home.

 If you love the industrial interior look, a concrete countertop is definitely worth investigating.
 Today’s countertops are made of pre-cast concrete slabs and reinforced against cracking by running wire mesh or steel fibers through the material.
 Concrete countertops must be cured, honed, and sealed to prevent staining, but are incredibly strong and offer bold appeal when complete!

 For a wood or stone-look countertop at a valuable price point, sturdy laminate is a material that’s been around for decades.
 It’s one of the most affordable and one of the most sustainable countertop materials!
 Today’s laminate styles are available in wide-ranging designs for an easy to install and easy to maintain countertop.

-The choices abound as you search for the best countertop material for your home: Let our experts help you explore the Great Western showroom in Saint Charles, IL to complete all of your countertop projects!
+The choices abound as you search for the best countertop material for your home: Let our experts help you explore the Great Western showroom in Naperville, IL to complete all of your countertop projects!